WLNO (New Orleans)

-WLNO (1060 AM) – branded WLNO 1060 AM – was a commercial urban gospel radio station licensed to serve New Orleans, Louisiana.
-Owned by Eternity Media Group WLNO, LLC, the station served the New Orleans metropolitan area.
+WLNO (1060 AM) was a commercial radio station licensed to New Orleans, Louisiana, United States.
+Last owned by Eternity Media Group WLNO, LLC, the station served the New Orleans metropolitan area and carried an urban gospel format.
 The WLNO transmitter site was located in Belle Chasse.

 The station went on the air in 1924 as WABZ; it became WBBX in 1933, WBNO in 1934, and WNOE after James A. Noe purchased the station in 1939.
 It became the first Top 40 station in New Orleans in the 1950s, shifting to album rock in the early 1970s and country music in 1981.
 WNOE was sold to Communicom Company in 1995 and became Christian radio station WLNO.
 After the station suspended operations in 2014, Eternity Media Group bought WLNO in 2015 and revived it as an urban gospel station; by October 2021, it had left the air for good, though its license remained active into 2025.